Apr. 13, 2021

 Prior to her role at the CCCU, Hoogstra served for 15 years as vice president for student life at her alma mater, Calvin College.
 She also spent more than a decade practicing law as a partner at a firm specializing in litigation in New Haven, Conn.

 Hoogstra gave the address at both ceremonies, which were held in Chase Gymnasium.
 The first ceremony at 2 p.m. included Biola’s Crowell School of Business, School of Fine Arts and Communication, School of Humanities and Social Sciences, and the School of Science, Technology and Health.
 The second ceremony at 7 p.m. included Cook School of Intercultural Studies, School of Education, Rosemead School of Psychology, and Talbot School of Theology at 7 p.m.

-This year’s undergraduate class is the largest graduating class in Biola’s history.
-Thirty-six of which were inducted into Biola’s honor society, Epilson Kappa Epsilon, a prestigious award given to students who have excelled in academics and in community involvement during their time at Biola.
+Of the students participating in the ceremony, 25 undergraduate students were inducted into Biola’s honor society, Epsilon Kappa Epsilon — a prestigious award given to students who have excelled in academics and in community involvement during their time at Biola.

-To purchase a DVD, please visit the commencement website.
+To purchase a DVD of the ceremony, please visit the commencement website.